Cross-Domain Few-Shot Segmentation via Ordinary Differential Equations over Time Intervals: FSS-TIs for CD-FSS

 In this section, we present the segmentation process in the source domain in detail.
-The segmentation process in the target domain is similar as that in the source domain.
+The segmentation process in the target domain is similar to that in the source domain.
 After the transformation over the time intervals $\{t_0, \cdots, t_i, \cdots, T\}$, the domain-agnostic features $f_k^{s, s, da}$ and $f^{s, q, da}$ for support and query images $I_k^{s, s, c^s}$ and $I^{s, q, c^s}$ in the source domain are obtained, where $k\in \{1, \cdots, K\}$.
-We obtain the self-support prototype and the adaptive self-support background prototype \cite{FSS-SSP-2022}, and then make prototype and pixel matching to meet the objective of few-shot segmentation.
-Firstly, the support prototypes $\zeta_k^{s, s, f, c^s}$ and $\zeta_k^{s, s, b, c^s}$ for foreground and background are generated using the masked average pooling (MAP) operation:
+We obtain the self-support prototype and the adaptive self-support background prototype \cite{FSS-SSP-2022} and then engage in prototype and pixel matching to meet the objective of FSS.
+First, the support prototypes $\zeta_k^{s, s, f, c^s}$ and $\zeta_k^{s, s, b, c^s}$ for the foreground and background are generated using the masked average pooling (MAP) operation:

 where $M_k^{s, s, c^s}$ is the mask of the support image for base category $c^s$.
-The matching prediction of $I^{s, q, c^s}$ is obtained based on the cosine similarity.
+The prediction of $I^{s, q, c^s}$ is obtained based on the cosine similarity.